Protect yourself and others

-As you recover from COVID-19, your primary care physician can work with you to re-establish an exercise routine, advise on healthy eating habits, and give you guidance on managing your health based on your personal health history and family history.
+Follow-up care is a key part of your treatment and safety.
+Your health care provider will discuss follow-up care options to re-establish an exercise routine, advise on healthy eating habits, and give you guidance on managing your health based on your personal health history and family history.

-If you do not have a primary care physician, you should contact one of ChristianaCare’s offices in your neighborhood.
-Virtual visits are currently available at some primary care locations.
+If you do not have a primary care provider, contact one of ChristianaCare’s offices in your neighborhood.
+Virtual visits are available at some locations.

 It is possible to become re-infected with COVID-19, so it’s important to: